Vision Quest Q & A

 The course fee does NOT include the participant's travel expenses, food/water, camping equipment/supplies, and personal clothing/items.
 Participants are asked to be self-sufficient regarding their equipment, food and water (1 gallon per day); however, we will provide the break-fast meal when you come off your solo time.
 We will also provide a central kitchen area with a few extra cooking stoves, some general cooking equipment (such as pots and pans), a basic dishwashing area, and a few large containers of water for our time together.

 In addition, the course fee does not include campground and vehicle permits for national or state parks.

 Q: What kinds of training have the guides completed?

-Every guide at Sacred Vision Quests has been trained at The School of Lost Borders, is a member of the Wilderness Guides Council, is a certified NOLS Wilderness First Aid/First Responder (National Outdoor Leadership School), is a Leave No Trace Trainer, and is intimately experienced with every aspect of the vision quest ceremony.
+Every guide at Wild Sacredness has been trained at The School of Lost Borders, is a member of the Wilderness Guides Council, is a certified NOLS Wilderness First Aid/First Responder (National Outdoor Leadership School), is a Leave No Trace Trainer, and is intimately experienced with every aspect of the vision quest ceremony.

 Q: I like the idea of signing up for one of your journeys, but it seems personally challenging and a bit expensive.
 How will I know if it’s the right time to do this?